-Three months ended July 31, 2016 and 2015

-(Unaudited - Prepared by Management)
+Three months ended July 31, 2017 and 2016 (Unaudited - Prepared by Management)

-NOTICE OF NO AUDITOR REVIEW OF INTERIM FINANCIAL STATEMENTS
+NOTICE OF NO AUDITOR REVIEW OF CONDENSED INTERIM FINANCIAL STATEMENTS

-Under National Instrument 51-102, Part 4, subsection 4.3(3)(a), if an auditor has not performed a review of the interim financial statements, they must be accompanied by a notice indicating that the financial statements have not been reviewed by an auditor.
+In accordance with National Instrument 51-102 Part 4, subsection 4.3(3)(a), if an auditor has not performed a review of these condensed consolidated interim financial statements they must be accompanied by a notice indicating that these condensed interim financial statements have not been reviewed by the Company's auditors.

-The accompanying unaudited condensed interim financial statements of the Company have been prepared by and are the responsibility of the Company's management.
+The accompanying unaudited condensed consolidated interim financial statements of the Company have been prepared by and are the responsibility of the Company's management.